 A small amount of system configuration is specific to each location (such as local DNS servers), and a small amount of system configuration is specific to a particular machine (such as SNMP settings).
 To configure location-specific system information, you can use the UI of one of the Traffic Managers in that location, and it is replicated to other Traffic Managers defined at the same location.
-To configure machine-specific system information, you must use the UI on that machine.
+To configure machine-specific system information, you that machine.